brentleeper/any_share_local/README.md

 -Send: Quickly share a file from your system to others

--Receive: Quickly receive files from other
+-Receive: Quickly receive a file from others